Bengal Renaissance

 The Bengal Renaissance (বাংলার নবজাগরণ), also known as the Bengali Renaissance, was a cultural, social, intellectual, and artistic movement that took place in the Bengal region of the British Raj, from the late 18th century to the early 20th century.
 Historians have traced the beginnings of the movement to the victory of the British East India Company at the 1757 Battle of Plassey, as well as the works of reformer Raja Rammohan Roy, considered the "Father of the Indian Renaissance," born in 1772.
-Nitish Sengupta stated that the movement "can be said to have … ended with Rabindranath Tagore," Asia's first Nobel laureate.
+Nitish Sengupta stated that the movement "can be said to have ... ended with Rabindranath Tagore," Asia's first Nobel laureate.

-For almost two centuries, the Bengal renaissance saw the radical transformation of Indian society, and its ideas have been attributed to the rise of Indian anticolonialist and nationalist thought and activity during this period.
+For almost two centuries, the Bengal Renaissance saw the radical transformation of Indian society, and its ideas have been attributed to the rise of Indian anticolonialist and nationalist thought and activity during this period.
 The philosophical basis of the movement was its unique version of liberalism and modernity.
-According to Sumit Sarkar, the pioneers and works of this period were revered and regarded with nostalgia throughout the 19th and 20th centuries, however, due to a new focus on its colonialist origins, a more critical view emerged in the 1970s.
+According to Sumit Sarkar, the pioneers and works of this period were revered and regarded with nostalgia throughout the 19th and 20th centuries; however, due to a new focus on its colonialist origins, a more critical view emerged in the 1970s.

-The Bengali renaissance was predominantly led by Bengali Hindus, who at the time were socially and economically more affluent in colonial Bengal, and therefore better placed for higher education as a community.
-Well-known figures include the social reformer Raja Rammohan Roy, philanthropist Rani Rashmoni, writer Rabindranath Tagore, confectioner Nobin Chandra Das and the physicist Satyendra Nath Bose.
+The Bengali Renaissance was predominantly led by Bengali Hindus, who at the time were socially and economically more affluent in colonial Bengal, and therefore better placed for higher education as a community.
+Well-known figures include the social reformer Raja Rammohan Roy, philanthropist Rani Rashmoni, poet Rabindranath Tagore, and the physicist Satyendra Nath Bose.